MixPayProtocol/legacy2.developers.mixpay.me/content/guides/integration/using-raw-api.md

 Just passing the key value correspondingly, and the URL Schema will do the rest.

+> For more info for Mixin URL Schema, please read [this article](https://developers.mixin.one/docs/schema).

 ### Pay using an on-chain Wallet

 In step 3, if the customer is selecting Pay using the on-chain Wallet, your App should call on-chain payment API](https://mixpay.me/developers/api/payments/onchain-payments).